Learning German is impossible? Of course yes but, how learn German?

 At least two months but every day for at least 2-3 hours.
 Always practice at home!

-3 If you move abroad, make an effort to speak German even with people of your own nationality!
+3 If you move abroad, try to speak German even with people of your nationality!

-Many people recommend to attend only German-speaking people, in order to “learn by copying”, but from experience I think that at the beginning it is much more useful to speak in German with other foreigners (with whom you only speak in German – no English!).
-They speak more slowly than native speakers and they have (or have had) the same difficulties as you, so they will be more understanding and try to help you.
+Many people recommend attending only German-speaking people, in order to “learn by copying”, but from experience I think that at the beginning it is much more useful to speak in German with other foreigners (with whom you only speak in German – no English!).
+They speak more slowly than native speakers, and they have (or have had) the same difficulties as you, so they will be more understanding and try to help you.

 4 If you have little chance of conversations in German, organize a language tandem, where you can alternate between conversations in German and your native language.